SunsetRay/mySite/content/home/experience.md

 - Supervised by Wang Jilong, chair of APAN
 - Processed human spatio-temperal trajectory data from publicly available GTSM datasets to capture key features of each preprocessed trajectory
 - Second author of the paper, which is accepted by WSDM 2020 (the top 7% midst 615 submissions, oral paper)
+- Now another work: RLMob is reviewed by top venues...
 """